 When the crossover pressure is obtained, manually close the load lock pump and manually open the load lock gate valve.

 Manually move the transfer arm into the preheat, CuCl, and anneal positions sequentially.
-A timer is used for the dwell time in each position and for the samples described.
-The dwell times are 75 s, 5 s, and 250 s for the preheat, CuCl, and anneal sources, respectively.
+A timer is used for the dwell time in each position.
+For the samples described, the dwell times are 75 s, 5 s, and 250 s for the preheat, CuCl, and anneal sources, respectively.

 After the annealing step, manually bring the transfer arm back to the home position and close the load lock gate valve.